Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 Frequently Asked Questions

 Matobo is low-to-moderate risk.
-Most GPs recommend Malarone (atovaquone/proguanil) for the duration of travel plus 7 days after.
+Most GPs recommend Malarone for the duration of travel plus 7 days after.
 Speak to a travel clinic 4–6 weeks before departure.
 We have mosquito nets in all rooms and the lodge fogs at dusk during green season.